cpoff-rv/css-grid-intro/README.md

 _Magic._

 We went from 5 columns... to 4 columns... to 3 columns... to 2 columns... to 1 column.
-Without writing a single media query.
+And we didn't write a single media query.

 Does this get rid of the need for media queries entirely?
 No.